 When your last parent dies, you sort, toss, give away, sell and box up knickknacks, clothing, books, dishes, glasses, Tupperware and vases.
 Objects that may have deep meaning but no value.
 Objects that you want to keep but have no space for.
 Some of the time, you make the wrong choice.
-Tossing what you wish you’d kept, and keeping what you wish you’d tossed.
+Discarding what you wish you’d kept, and keeping what you wish you’d tossed.

 When your last parent dies, branches fall off the family tree.
 Old resentments and long-simmering rage burst into view, no longer tempered by the matriarch or patriarch of the family.
 The money is all important now, and they have been waiting for far too long.